Robust ultra-shallow shadows

-\paragraph{Conclusions.} We presented a robust classical shadow scheme for a broad family of noisy, shallow measurement circuits.
-The measurement calibration stage admits an efficient matrix-product formulation, and the robust inversion stage can also be approximated using standard tensor-network tools.
-We illustrated the relevance of our method with both numerics and proof-of-principle experiments on an IBM Q device.
-Numerically, for relevant parameter regimes, we showed that while unmitigated shallow shadows with noisy circuits become more biased as the depth increases, robust ones become significantly more accurate up-to a crossing point.
-Experimentally, in turn, we observed major bias reductions in fidelity estimations using the mitigated variant.
-Our framework does not require analytical calculations of the effective measurement map but replaces it with a direct estimation protocol.
+\paragraph{Conclusions.} We presented a robust classical shadow scheme for a broad family of noisy, ultra-shallow measurement circuit ensembles.
+Under plausible noise assumptions, the measurement calibration stage admits an efficient tensor-network representation and can be performed using standard tensor-network tools.
+We illustrated the relevance of our method with both numerics and proof-of-principle experiments on an \textrm{IBM Quantum} device.
+Numerically, for relevant parameter regimes, we showed that while unmitigated shallow shadows with noisy circuits become more biased as the depth increases, robust ones become significantly more precise up to a crossing point.
+We thereby established that classical shadows can significantly improve sample efficiency in practice.
+At the same time, we established that the detrimental effect of incoherent noise on the sample efficiency fundamentally limits capitalizing on the efficiency of classical shadows in practice.
+Experimentally, we observed major error reductions in fidelity estimations.
+Our framework does not require analytical calculations of the effective measurement map but replaces it with an efficient direct estimation protocol.
 This offers versatile, practical estimation protocols that realize the efficacy of classical shadow as much as it is possible on actually existing and near-term quantum devices by using the available hardware-efficient noisy shallow circuits.

 \paragraph{Note added.} During the completion of this paper, another independent work \cite{Hu2024} appeared that also studies robust shallow shadows.
+After the publication of our preprint, Refs.~\cite{Ippoliti2023} and \cite{Schuster2024} corroborated that global shadows can be de-randomized to log-depth.
+As we argue above, however, at current incoherent noise levels these constructions are not expected to improve the precision of shadow estimation and one still needs to resort to robust ultra-shallow shadows.

-\paragraph{Acknowledgements.} We thank Stefano Carrazza and Stavros Efthymiou for their insights on numerical simulations.
-We further thank Micha\l\ Oszmaniec for discussions on noise mitgation.
+\paragraph{Acknowledgments.} We thank Stefano Carrazza and Stavros Efthymiou for their insights on numerical simulations.
+We further thank Micha\l\ Oszmaniec for discussions on noise mitigation.
 We thank Jadwiga Wilkens for the availability of the \textit{Quantum Circuit Library} \cite{Wilkens2023}.